all-in-one-of/snippets/CG_Pipelines.md

 # REF
+- References
-- References is king! read it with human scale and relations (bigest to smallest details), read paterns.
+   - Read it with human scale and relations (bigest to smallest details), read paterns.
+   - Dna
+   - Age
+- Sculpt
+   - Siluette
    - Dont forget aboud mid freq.
    - Make contrast comp with details placement.

 - Try to sculpt across the form (not with the flow).
 - work in HSV, Keep Valor in check.